Adelehpoursadegh/Serial-Communication/README.md

 A desktop GUI-based application for serial communication, data visualization, and storage.

 ## Overview
-This application provides a graphical user interface for serial communication, enabling users to:
+This application provides a graphical user interface for serial communication under the UART protocol, enabling users to:

-- Communicate with serial devices
 - Visualize stored data
 - View collected data